Hillhead and Woodlands

 Neighbourhood comparisons with Glasgow

-The population in Hillhead and Woodlands increased by 8% between 1996 and 2012, largely due to an increase in the number of 16-44 and 45-64 year olds.
-The percentage of the total neighbourhood population from a minority ethnic group increased from 15% in 2001 to 22% in 2011.
-The percentage of the population from an ethnic minority group remained considerably higher than the Glasgow average between 2001 and 2011.
+The overall population of Hillhead and Woodlands increased between 2001 and 2022.
+This is largely due to fluctuations in working-aged people.
+The percentage of the total neighbourhood population from a minority ethnic background increased from 15.5% in 2001 to 26.5% in 2022 and was above the Glasgow average.

 Notes